 We were eager to review the KSG, because after spotlighting the “upcoming” product for almost a year now, we know what the gun means to Guns.com readers.
 When Kel Tec announced that they were finally shipping it to stores just a couple weeks ago, the news seemed to send electricity through the gun world.
 The story spread like wildfire via the Internet and folks wanted it so badly that they were willing to pay outrageous amounts above MSRP.

 However, when we went out to test it, the level at which it performed as a tactical weapon was laughable – so laughable I’m inclined to think we got a dud and can’t do a proper review.
 Don’t get me wrong, I like the KSG.
 The KSG is an innovative idea.
 Fourteen shotgun shells is enticing.
 Like all the Kel Tec guns I’ve shot, the KSG was a lot of fun to shoot.
-But unlike the others (as you can see here in my review of the SUB 2000), it had problems.
+But unlike the others (as the SUB 2000), it had problems.

 The first time I went out to shoot, I loaded four rounds into it – two rounds into both magazines.
 I selected a tube, chambered it and when I pulled the trigger – nothing.
 No bang.
 So I pulled the slide back, thinking it would eject the shell, but it did not.
 Instead of ejecting it, the shell stayed in place.
 However, the second cartridge popped out of the magazine causing a double feed.
 “No big deal,” I thought.
 “I’m not using it correctly.”
 But I was wrong.
 This was just the beginning.